 KKR Nears $4 Billion Deal for Broadcom Unit

-(Bloomberg) -- KKR & Co. is nearing a deal worth about $4 billion to buy a software business from Broadcom Inc., according to people with knowledge of the matter.
+(Bloomberg) -- KKR & Co. has agreed to buy a software business from Broadcom Inc. in a transaction worth about $4 billion.

 Most Read from Bloomberg

-The acquisition could be announced as soon as Monday, said the people, who asked not to be identified because the details haven’t been made public.
+Zelenskiy Says 31,000 Troops Killed as Ukraine Seeks US Aid Decision Within Month

-Broadcom is selling its so-called end-user computer unit, which it inherited as part of its $61 billion acquisition of software maker VMware Inc. in 2023.
+Broadcom is selling its so-called end-user computer unit, which it inherited as part of its $61 billion acquisition of software maker VMware Inc. in 2023, according to a statement Monday, confirming an earlier Bloomberg News report.
 The business provides software enabling users to access desktops and applications remotely.

-A representative for KKR declined to comment.
-Broadcom didn’t immediately respond to a request for comment.
-Reuters reported the companies were nearing an agreement earlier.
+KKR plans to expand the company’s research and development and pursue new partnerships, according to the statement.
+It will continue to be run management led by Shankar Iyer.
+It will also participate in KKR’s employee-ownership program, which gives equity to workers.

+“We see great potential to grow the EUC Division by empowering this talented team and investing in product innovation, delivering excellence for customers and building strategic partnerships,” KKR Managing Director Bradley Brown said in a statement.

 EQT AB and Thoma Bravo were also among the private equity firms interested in acquiring the Broadcom unit, Bloomberg News previously reported.